memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/custom-query-module-example.md

 ### Writeable procedures

-Writeable procedures are implemented in a similar way as read-only procedures.
+Writeable procedures are implemented similarly as read-only procedures.
-The only difference is that writeable procedures receive mutable objects, therefore they can create and delete vertices or edges, modify the properties of vertices and edges and they can add or remove labels of vertices.
+The only difference is that writeable procedures receive mutable objects.
+Therefore they can create and delete vertices or edges, modify the properties of vertices and edges, and add or remove labels of vertices.

 We can implement a very simple writeable query module similarly to read-only procedures.
-The following procedure creates a new vertex with a certain property name and its value passed as arguments, and connects it to all existing vertices that have a property with the same name and value:
+The following procedure creates a new vertex with a certain property name and its value passed as arguments and connects it to all existing vertices that have a property with the same name and value:

 ```python